 - avoid phrases that don’t say anything (“changed her life forever”, “his life would never be the same”), use writing ability to show how life changed forever instead

-If you’ve research query writing to any extent, you already know to avoid things like trashing other authors or the publishing industry, boasting about your book, making unreasonable sales promises, etc., then according to Sorche your query is already better than 80-85% of all queries.
+If you’ve researched query writing to any extent, you already know to avoid things like trashing other authors or the publishing industry, boasting about your book, making unreasonable sales promises, etc. According to Sorche, if you’ve done that, your query is already better than 80-85% of all queries.
 Following agency submission guidelines, being professional, and being error-free go a long way in making your query stand out.

 My personal highlight of the session was where she asked us to rework our loglines according to the instructions she laid out for us.
 I felt like mine was already pretty strong after #PitchSlam, but removed character names and ages as she had specified.
 Mine was one she selected to read in front of the group – when she called it “damn near perfect,” it made me feel like I might not be that far away from my goals after all.